What is ISO 50001:2018 Energy Management System (EnMS)?

 - Continually improve energy management.

 Why Undertake ISO 50001:2018?

-Achieving ISO 50001 not only helps shape our desire to be a socially responsible business but demonstrates to our customers and stakeholders that Viridor is committed to transforming itself into a company with reduced costs and less reliance on fossil fuels, ready for the future.
+Achieving ISO 50001 helps shape our desire to be a socially responsible business and demonstrates to our customers and stakeholders that Viridor is committed to transforming itself into a company with reduced costs and less reliance on fossil fuels, ready for the future.